teamtomo/.github/profile/README.md

 # TeamTomo

-### An organization dedicated to building reusable python tools to work with cryoET data of all forms!
+Welcome to the **TeamTomo** GitHub organization.
+This is a place for small, reusable Python tools for working with cryo-electron tomography data.

 ## Contributors